Abdul Latif Sharif: Imputation for sexual abuse

 According to official accounts, Sharif, as a person, was promiscuous.
 He was also thought to be an alcoholic and a pedophile.
 He purportedly tortured animals during hunting expeditions and had sexual fetishes like collecting girls' clothes.
-Although, sources may say that these behaviors were mere fabrications by the prosecution to pass as credible accusations against Sharif.
+However, other sources say that these behaviors were mere fabrications by the prosecution to pass as credible accusations against Sharif.

 Sharif's first account of sexual assault took place on 2 May 1981 in North Palm Beach, Florida.
 He tricked a woman by offering her a job as a housekeeper.
 He kidnapped her and later attacked, and sexually assaulted the victim.
 Upon release, the victim claimed that he said, "Oh, did I hurt you?
 You must go to a hospital."

-Cercoa, Inc, his place of employment, provided fee for the defense.
-Despite having argued that the sex was consensual, Sharif got convicted on charges of assault, rape, and unlawful deprivation of liberty.
-He later got released on parole.
+Cercoa, Inc, his place of employment, paid for his defense.
+Despite having argued that the sex was consensual, Sharif was convicted on charges of assault, rape, and unlawful deprivation of liberty.
+He was eventually released on parole.

 In August 1981, right after leaving prison, he assaulted another woman and received a sentence of 45-day incarceration.
 The defense was once more financed by Cercoa.
 Peculiarly, Sharif was not dismissed by the company until 1982.